-With sandy beaches, colourful markets and plenty of family-friendly attractions, there’s a huge amount to keep children entertained in Mexico.
+With sandy beaches, colourful markets and plenty of family-friendly attractions, there’s a huge amount to keep children entertained in Mexico Dropdown content.
 Our mini guide will help to make travelling in Mexico with kids fun, exciting and (relatively) stress-free.

 If you’re intending to travel on public transport, you should be prepared for some very long journeys.
 Taking an internal flight may be worthwhile for the time and stress it saves.
 Be sure to pack some activities and locally themed books (on the Aztecs or Frida Kahlo, for example), to help stave off boredom on a long trip.